 drains remain a concern.

 Flooding concerns: Looking ahead, slightly warmer temperatures

-and melting snow has raised concerns about potential flooding.
+and melting snow/ice raises awareness about potential flooding.

-The District is working with Boise, Meridian, Garden City, Ada County, Ada
+The District has worked with Boise, Meridian, Garden City, Ada County and

 ACHD has five vacuum trucks to suck up puddles and ponds, 37 plows to open